Mathews-Palmer Park, W45th St – 9th/10th Ave.

 The playground was used to film the video for Paul Simon’s ‘Me and Julio down by the schoolyard’.
 It stood in for Halsey Junior High School in Forest Hills, Queens, the neighborhood in which Simon grew up and met Art Garfunkel in high school.

-UPDATE June 2020: Since this article appeared in the April 2016 issue of W42ST magazine, the Mathews-Palmer playground has been updated, and nearly $50,000 has been raised for the mural.
+UPDATE June 2020: Since our article appeared in the April 2016 issue of W42ST magazine, the Mathews-Palmer playground has been updated, and nearly $50,000 has been raised for the mural.
 However, negotiations are ongoing with NYC District 3 City Council, NYC Park and Recreations, and with the cooperative whose wall the mural resides on.
 It is hoped that a wall resurfacing can happen this year.
 Once the wall is resurfaced, painting will be undertaken by restoration artist Denise Penizzotto.
 There will need to be a further fundraising for scaffolding.
 Keep updated on their website at http://www.mathews-palmer-playground-mural-arts-program.com/